 Under CROA, a credit repair organization is defined as any person, including an attorney, who uses interstate commerce or the mail to sell or provide services for the express or implied purpose of improving any consumer’s credit history.
 CROA prohibits a number of acts and practices, including: misrepresentations of services a credit repair organization can provide; and engaging in or attempting to commit a fraud or deception on any person in connection with the services of a credit repair organization, among others.
 Credit repair organizations may not receive payments before any promised service is fully performed.

-CROA requires that credit repair services must be performed under a written contract that is accompanied with a separate disclosure statement, including the “right to sue.”
+CROA requires that credit repair services must be performed under a written contract that is accompanied with a separate disclosure statement.
 CROA can be enforced by the Federal Trade Commission, state Attorneys General, and by private plaintiffs in court (including as class actions).
 Consumers can sue to recover the greater of the amount paid or actual damages, punitive damages, costs, and attorney's fees for violations of CROA.

 In this regard, another recent high-profile Supreme Court case has sweeping ramifications that are important to consider.
 In AT&T Mobility, LLC v.
-Concepcion, the Supreme Court struck down a California rule that invalidated most class-action waivers in consumer contracts and ushered in a clear path for CCAs to follow to limit class-action lawsuits under most consumer protection statutes.
+Concepcion, the Supreme Court earlier this year struck down a California rule that invalidated most class-action waivers in consumer contracts and ushered in a clear path for companies to follow to limit class-action lawsuits under most consumer protection statutes.

 In order to take advantage of Concepcion, companies will need to use well-written arbitration provisions and class-action waivers.
 While not bullet proof, a carefully drafted arbitration provision and class-action waiver can really take enthusiasm away from class-action attorneys and be customer friendly at the same time.